-Update, September 16, 2016: The Netherlands parliament (Tweede Kamer) has recently voted in favor of changing the opt-in system to an opt-out system.
+Update, September 16, 2016: The Netherlands parliament (Tweede Kamer) has recently voted in favor of a law changing the opt-in system to an opt-out system.
 In December 2015 Wales shifted to an opt-out system.
 The first results are promising.
 A study that was published in 2014 also suggests that the change will increase the number of transplanted kidneys.
 Whether and when the change will take effect in the Netherlands depends on a vote in the House of Lords (Eerste Kamer).

-In the Netherlands, post mortem organ donation requires active registration of consent.
+In the Netherlands, post mortem organ donation still requires active registration of consent.
 The number of post mortem organ transplantations is low.
 Is there a connection between these two circumstances?
 Would changing the system to presumed consent in case of non-registration increase the number of organ transplantations?

 These questions are at the heart of a new debate about organ donation, spurred by a proposal of the liberal democratic party (D66) to change the system, presuming consent and introducing an ‘opt out’ rule.
 It is believed that such a change will save lives by increasing the number of organ donors.